anishparikh56-ai/security-tooling/Readme.md

 ./dirbrute http://192.168.1.100 -w /opt/SecLists/Discovery/Web-Content/raft-large-directories.txt
 </pre>

 > P.S.
-I used Grok because of unrestricted tokens, no rate limits and premium subscription required.
-Grok was always so smart.
-Highly underestimated.
+I just can't sit idle and do nothing.
+I need to have something going on to keep myself busy.
+For this project, I used Grok because of unrestricted tokens, no rate limits and premium subscription required.
 This project has been birthed during Thanksgiving weekend.
-I hope everyone is thankful for such awesome slop.
+I hope everyone is thankful for the contributions made in this project :)

+### TODO

+- Compile and test all binaries on a Linux system.
+I have Asahi Linux partitioned hard drive with a dual-boot setup on macOS.
+I was thinking of reinstalling Kali, but I am not an ethical hacker, and the focus of this project is on security tooling, improvements, and further optimizations.
+- For tunneling and pivoting tools, I would just just test it locally on different ports on a single machine.